yun-liu/MiniSeg/README.md

 We adopt a 5-fold cross validation to evaluate the proposed MiniSeg.
 The precomputed segmentation maps of five folds on four datasets are provided in the [`SegMaps`](https://github.com/yun-liu/MiniSeg/tree/master/SegMaps) folder.

+### Pretrained models

+The pretrained models of five folds on four datasets are provided in the [`Pretrained`](https://github.com/yun-liu/MiniSeg/tree/master/Pretrained) folder.

 ### Testing and training

+We use Python 3.5, PyTorch 0.4.1, cuda 9.0, and numpy 1.17.3 to test the code.
+The `train.py` script is for training, and the `test.py` script is for testing.

 Before running the code, you should first put the images, masks and data lists to corresponding datasets folder.
 For examples, for COVID-19-CT100 dataset, the images are put in the /datasets/COVID-19-CT100/tr_im folder, the masks are put in the /datasets/COVID-19-CT100/tr_mask folde, and the tranining/testing data lists are put in the folder of /datasets/COVID-19-CT100/dataList.